 Breakspears Mews Community Garden is a shared green space that has been planned, designed, built and maintained by a core group of volunteers for the use and enjoyment of all Brockley’s community.
-We started in 2013 with a handful of raised beds (see below for more about our history), and since then more beds have been added.
-With additional funding from the Brockley Assembly Mayor’s Fund we also now have a greenhouse!
 We grow vegetables, herbs, fruits and flowers.

-We are keen to attract both beginners and experienced growers – we have still a lot to learn!
+We are keen to attract both beginners and experienced growers – we still have a lot to learn!
 There are always lots of jobs to be done some involving heavy work for those that enjoy a workout along with gentle sowing, weeding and picking.
-There’s also a lot of talking and meeting new people!
+There’s also a lot of talking, laughing and meeting new people!

 All produce picked during sessions is shared amongst those who have come along!